psanse/BitGraph/install/README.md

 # Linking example (CMake Install)

-The project includes a CMakeLists.txt and a main.cpp source file.
+The project includes an appropiate CMakeLists.txt and a target main.cpp file in the ##src## folder.